statoscope/statoscope/packages/webpack-plugin/README.md

 ### Which stats-flags Statoscope use?

+> ⚠️ Most often the default stats settings is enough, but you can also adjust the size of the report by enabling or disabling various stats flags.

 Statoscope use only stats that it has.
 There is only one required flag - `hash`.

 ```jsonc